 The mural doesn't have any other business identification

-If the mural has a commercial message or one of the above characteristics, it will require a permit.
+If the mural has one of the above characteristics, it will require a permit.
 Contact MAPS and we can calculate your building’s sign allowances.

 A new provision allows the muralist to acknowledge a sponsor or partner organization in an "acknowledgement panel".
 City Council adopted this change on January 23, 2019 (SO2018-9300).

 The acknowledgement panel must adjoin the bottom edge of the mural and exist entirely inside the bounds of the mural.
-Designs or text mentioning businesses (in any form in the list above) outside the mural bounds would also be considered a sign.
+Acknowledgement panels displayed outside the mural bounds would also be considered a sign.
 The acknowledgement panel cannot exceed two square feet in area; the mention of the sponsors or partners must be written.

 The City of Chicago also has a mural registry for artists, organizations, and property owners to register a mural by submitting an application.